fluree/ledger-docker-compose-example/README.md

 # fluree-docker-example

-This project provides an example of how to serve Fluree instance in a Docker container.
+This project provides an example of how to serve Fluree instances in a Docker container.

 ## Get Started